zikuan/p4/examples/README.md

 - `counter`: how to use counters in P4
 - `action_profile`: how to use action profiles in P4, using ECMP as support
 - `resubmit`: how to resubmit packets to the ingress pipelines
+- `simple_nat`: a basic implementation of a full-cone NAT for TCP traffic

 All examples are orgranized the same way, with a `p4src` directory containing the P4 source code, and a `README` file describing the P4 program and explaining